Scalable and Robust Community Detection with Randomized Sketching: Introduction

 Finally, we leverage a randomized structure-preserving sketching technique termed Spatial Random Sampling (SRS) \cite{7968311}.
 With this approach, the individual edges of each node are considered, and sampling is performed based on the spatial distribution of the column vectors in the adjacency matrix.
 Numerical results show that this approach exceeds the performance of URS and SbS in many cases.

-A table summarizing the results of this paper are shown in Table~\ref{tab:AsymptoticResults}.
+A table summarizing the results of this paper is shown in Table~\ref{tab:AsymptoticResults}.
 Additional symbols are defined in the caption with more explanation given in later sections.
-In all cases, the computation complexity is $\bigO(r N'^2)$.
+In all cases, the computational complexity is $\bigO(r N'^2)$ per iteration of the convex optimization algorithm.

+\textbf{Paper organization:} In Section~\ref{sec:BackgroundRelated}, we provide background on the problem, and discuss related work.
+In Section~\ref{sec:ProposedURS}, we present the structure of the proposed approach, which consists of node sampling, subgraph clustering, and full data clustering, along with its theoretical analysis.
+For ease of exposition, node sampling is first performed using URS.
+In Section~\ref{sec:ProposedSbSSRS}, the new SbS sampling method for capturing small clusters is presented and analyzed.
+Then, a second node sampling technique is presented.
+We discuss the computational complexity of these methods in Section~\ref{sec:ComputComplex}.
+Numerical and Experimental Results are shown in Section~\ref{sec:numericalresults}.
+We conclude in Section~\ref{sec:conclusion}.